Bishara10/EEG-Classification/README.md

 ## Results
 Achieved 85% accuracy.
-However, the test was done on 10% of the dataset, considering the relatively small amount of patients.
+However, the test was done on 10% of the dataset, considering the relatively small amount of patients as well.

 ![image](https://github.com/user-attachments/assets/c0b1ee09-c5b5-4118-b988-4ead0e689437)